 - 1. An Incident/Offense Report shall be completed on every domestic violence investigation when at least one of the following exists: - a.
 An act of violence is committed, attempted, or threatened either in the presence of the officers or reported to the officers; - b.
-An involved person reports to the investigating officers that they fear for their safety after the officer leaves; - c.
-An arrest is made for any crime of domestic violence; or - d.
+An involved person reports to the investigating officers that they fear for their safety after the officer leaves: - c.
+An arrest is made for any crime of domestic violence; or and strength of the parties involved should also be considered.

+- d.
 At any time the investigating officer or supervisor believes that a report is appropriate or necessary. - 2.
 A second point of contact and telephone number may be included in the Incident/Offense Report. - 3.
 Photographs of any physical injury shall be made and uploaded into the corresponding case file in the records management system.